Rules ver. 1.7

 - In a directory named “special_bc”:

-- (rule 6) One engine inlet surface, with a filename starting with “engine_in”
+- (rule 7) One engine inlet surface, with a filename starting with “engineIn”

 - In a directory named “monitoring_surfaces”:

-- (rule 4.1) Each heat exchanger monitoring surface as a separate STL (front face of heat exchanger translated rearward along its normal by 30mm)
+- (rule 6) Each heat exchanger monitoring surface as a separate stl-file (front face of heat exchanger translated rearward along its normal by 30mm)

 - In a directory named “porous_media”:

-- (rule 4.1) Each heat exchanger volume as a separate STL
+- (rule 6) Each (left and right hand sides) heat exchanger volume as a separate stl file

 - In a directory named “vehicle_body”: All remaining bodywork.

-2.2 These parts should be exported as separate STL files with 1 unit = 1m.
-Note; files should be saved with suffix .stl (NOT .STL).
+2.2 These parts should be exported as separate stl files with 1 unit = 1m.
+Note: files must be saved with lower case suffix .stl (NOT .STL).

 2.3 A full symmetric model must be submitted.
 Except where specified otherwise, any dimensions given apply to the entire car.